 - Kmode error occurs when your OS suffers a serious blow and is forced to stop completely.

-- The Kmode exception error, with all its possible variations, has a few fixes which we list below.
+- This type of error, with all its possible variations, has a few fixes which we list below.

 Because of this particular error, your device restarts repeatedly and in some cases, you are not able to access Windows 10 at all.
 Therefore, the only solution to fix this problem is to access Safe Mode.